()

 If the mouth or nose is in the wrong position, remember to reposition the baby and NOT your breast.
 Remember to pump your breast milk regularly to prevent breast engorgement or blocked ducts.

-How often should you express breastmilk?
+How often should you Express or Pump breastmilk?

 ScenarioDuration & FrequencySuggested mode